misclicked/GPmaster/README.md

 # GPmaster
-A simple script used to auto give GP to site gamerscom.tw
+A simple script used to auto give GP to site gamer.com.tw